 Krakow and Warsaw may be the cities that first come to mind when considering a visit to Poland, but don’t discount vibrant Poznań, a chaming city on the Warta River in western Poland.
 The capital of the country’s Wielkopolska region, Poznań offers a lot to see and do in the form of museums, art galleries, pretty parks, lakes and an Old Town filled with historical monuments, narrow cobbled streets and a whole host of bars and restaurants.
-Our local Poznań tour guides share their best tips for what to see and do once you arrive.
+Here are a few tips for what to see and do once you arrive.

 If there is one tourist attraction you must see in Poznań, the Poznan Croissant Museum is it.
 The Saint Martin Croissant isn’t just a much-loved local treat — the traditional pastry, filled with white poppy seed paste, is recognised by the European Union as a Protected Geographical Indicator.
 This means that the croissants can only be produced in the Wielkopolska region and only according to a specific recipe.
 At the museum you’ll have the chance to learn the origins of St. Martin Croissants, find out about the ingredients, learn to make one yourself, and, last but not least, taste the pastry.